dtyryshkin7/marchaton-third/Challenges/Challenge-01.md

 ## Success Criteria

-- Your repo has a folder containing as many .tf files as you have team members.
+- Your repo has a folder containing one single main.tf file with all resources
-- Each .tf contains all infrastructure configuration (RG+VNET+VM) belonging to respective member
+- Main .tf contains all infrastructure configuration (RG+VNET+VM) belonging to respective member
 - provider.tf defined only once (dont forget gitignore :D)

 [Home](../README.md) - [Next Challenge >](Challenge-02.md)